Douglas E. Oakman Paper Helps Page

 Chicago paper format basics including citation

 Research papers and academic integrity (avoiding Plagiarism)

-Grading matrix (gives an idea of how I grade papers)
+Grading matrix (gives an idea of what I look for while grading papers)

 Maintained by: Douglas E. Oakman